What is familial malignant melanoma?

 How common is familial melanoma?

-Most cases of melanoma are sporadic (occur by chance).
+Most cases of melanoma are sporadic, meaning it occurs by chance.
 The number of people who have an inherited risk of melanoma is unknown, but the number is thought to be low.
-It is estimated that about 8% of people with melanoma have a first-degree relative with melanoma and that only 1% to 2% of people with melanoma have two or more close relatives with melanoma.
+It is estimated that about 8% of people with melanoma have a first-degree relative with melanoma and that 1% to 2% of people with melanoma have two or more close relatives with melanoma.

 How is familial melanoma diagnosed?

-Familial melanoma is suspected when two or more close relatives have invasive melanomas (melanoma that has spread).
+Familial melanoma is suspected when two or more close relatives have invasive melanomas, meaning the melanoma has spread to other parts of the body.
 In areas of higher sun exposure, like the southern United States or Australia, the frequency of sporadic melanoma is higher, so familial melanoma is not diagnosed unless three or more close relatives have invasive melanoma.
 Familial melanoma may also be suspected if a single family member has multiple melanomas.

 Genetic testing for mutations in the CDKN2A gene is commercially available.
 However, genetic test results are unlikely to change screening recommendations or clinical care for people who have had melanoma or people who have a strong family history of melanoma.
 Most families with familial melanoma will not even have a genetic mutation identified.